jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 C, A, G, E, and D chord shapes in _open position_ (that is, having open strings).

+## Notation for fingerings and intervals

+The dots in the chord diagrams below are labeled with the interval of each chord tone from the root.
+`R` is the root note,
+`3` is the major third,
+`b3` is the minor third, etc.

+Fingerings are notated with six-digit symbols, representing the six strings of the guitar 6-1 from left-to-right, with each string having the number of the finger used to fret it, or an "x" indicating the string is muted.

+For example: `x4312x`

+Finger 1 is the index finger,
+2 is the middle finger,
+3 is the ring finger,
+and 4 is the little finger.

 ## Mind the chord intervals

 When learning and practicing these shapes,